 The application should contain the following information and forms:

-- College transcript or certificate from a paramedic program
+- College transcript or certificate from an EMT-Basic or Paramedic program

 - Certification and / or Registry number(s) and expiration date(s)